 The distinction lies in the contents and preparation.

-For the compost tea, you make use of the previously mentioned aged, well-decomposed plant matter.
+You use the previously mentioned aged, well-decomposed plant matter for the compost tea.
 You then include water and amending substances like Molasses.
-After stirring it for a few seconds then, you can use it to nourish your plants.
+After stirring it for a few seconds, you can use it to nourish your plants.

 Contrary to that, marijuana tea is made from the fresh matter of plants.
-It is necessary to prepare it to make it suitable for use as plants as food.
+Preparing it to make it suitable for use as plants as food is necessary.
 It takes several weeks to ferment and is easily made with the things you already have.
 It doesn’t require a compost pile or expensive amendments.
 All you need is weeds and water.

 This material will indeed take some time to break down.
 Try to have it be at least a month before you anticipate that you’ll need it.